Tomal1/to-do-list-CRUD2/README.md

 + HTML, CSS and Vanilla Javascript for the client side.

-+ Node.js, Express.js for the server side and MariaDB for the database.
++ Node.js, Express.js on the server side and MariaDB (relational database very simalary to MySQL) to store data.

 ## Usage